 The photograph printout is a portrait of the Muggeridge family taken in a photographic studio.
 A typed note attached to the printout identifies the members of the family and the ages of the children in the image.
 File also includes part of an envelope [in which the photograph of George Muggeridge was originally contained] with handwritten annotation [?Colum Kenny].

+Reference Code: P2/3/3/7

-Title: Photographs of Grace and John Watt, and 1 Herbert
+Title: Photographs of Grace and John Watt, and 1 Herbert Terrace, Bray.

-Terrace, Bray.

-Creation Dates: c.
+Creation Dates: c .
 1990-February 1993

+Level of Description: File

 Extent and Medium: 2 photographs

+Name of Creator: Colum Kenny
-Scope and Content: Consists of a colour photograph of Grace and John (Jack)

-Watt sitting on an armchair in a living room, and a colour photograph of 1 and 2 Herbert Terrace, Herbert Road, Bray, County Wicklow.
+Scope and Content: Consists of a colour photograph of Grace and John (Jack) Watt sitting on an armchair in a living room, and a colour photograph of 1 and 2 Herbert Terrace, Herbert Road, Bray, County Wicklow.
 A handwritten annotation on the reverse of the photograph of Herbert Terrace identifies number 1 as the house with the red door.
-These photographs were originally included with letters from Grace Watt to Colum Kenny [see items C2/3/3/1 (2) and
+These photographs were originally included with letters from Grace Watt to Colum Kenny [see items P2/3/3/1 (2) and P2/3/3/1 (6)].

-C2/3/3/1 (6)].
+Reference Code: P2/3/3/8

-Title: Promotional photographs, postcards and flyer featuring
+Title: Creation Dates: Promotional photographs, postcards and flyer featuring Cyril Cusack.
+20 September 1992

-Cyril Cusack.

-Creation Dates: 20 September 1992
+·

+Level of Description: File

+Extent and Medium: 10 items

+Name of Creator: Colum Kenny

-Promotional photographs and postcards of Cyril Cusack acting in various theatre and television productions in the 1970s and 1980s.
-These items were enclosed with a letter from Cusack to Grave Watt [see item C2/3/3/3 (8)].
+Scope and Content: Promotional photographs and postcards of Cyril Cusack acting in various theatre and television productions in the 1970s and 1980s.
+These items were enclosed with a letter from Cusack to Grave Watt [see item P2/3/3/3 (8)].
 Most of the photographs and postcards include handwritten captions by Cusack on the reverse of the item.

-File includes: photographs of Cusack in 'You Never can Tell' [Abbey Theatre production from 1978]; 'Cry of the Innocent' [television film from 1980]; 'Merchant of Venice' [?Abbey Theatre production from 1984]; 'Carousel' [Tivoli Theatre, Dublin from 1991]; two photographs of Cusack in unidentified productions (one appears to be a theatre production).
+File includes: photographs of Cusack in 'You Never can Tell'

+Theatre production from 1984]; 'Carousel' [Tivoli Theatre, Dublin from 1991]; two photographs of Cusack in unidentified productions (one appears to be a theatre production).
 Postcards depict Cusack in the title role of the Abbey Theatre production of 'Hadrian VII' in 1970 (includes caption by Cusack: 'This speaks for itself - my papal blessing') and as Frederick Dorrit in the film 'Little Dorrit' [1987].